Implications of gauge freedom for nonrelativistic quantum electrodynamics: Local densities

 in which strict bare-energy conservation is observed.
 Integrating this expression over a sphere surrounding the dipole gives

 which is half of the expected radiated energy-flux.
 The total energy flux is found using the Poynting vector \cite{power_quantum_1992,power_quantum_1993,salam_molecular_2008,salam_molecular_2009};

-Note that, as was found in Sec~\ref{sourcefs}, the vacuum-source partitioning of a given physical field is gauge-relative and so again the individual components on the right-hand-side of Eq.~(\ref{Sen}) differ in different gauges, each of which defines the corresponding physical ``sources" and `vacuum" differently \cite{power_time_1999-1}.
-We are presently using the multipolar-gauge.
+Note that, as was found in Sec~VI~C~1, the vacuum-source partitioning of a given physical field is gauge-relative and so again the individual components on the right-hand-side of Eq.~(\ref{Sen}) differ in different gauges, each of which defines the corresponding physical ``sources" and ``vacuum" differently \cite{power_time_1999-1}.
+We are presently using the multipolar gauge.

 The vacuum component is defined as the part that depends on the vacuum fields alone and so we will focus on the remaining source part.
 The real and virtual components will be defined below.
 Using Eqs.~(\ref{d2}) and (\ref{b2}) we see that in addition to a normally-ordered combination of first order fields as occurs in the Glauber intensity, there is also an anti-normally ordered contribution from the first order fields, and there are also correlations between the vacuum and second-order fields.
 The contribution of first order fields to the Poynting vector is \cite{power_quantum_1992}